-During the year ended December 31, 2014, the Company paid and accrued \$194,300 (2013 - \$194,300) to directors and officers for providing management, accounting and geological consulting services to the Company.
+During the year ended December 31, 2015, the Company incurred \$194,300 (2014 - \$194,300) to directors and officers for providing management, accounting and consulting services to the Company.

 11. Segmented Information

 The Company's activities are all in the industry segment of mineral property acquisition, exploration and development.